marshlendel/Chromaudio/README.md

 - Go to the previous song
 - Display the list of songs in the library
 - Switch between tracks in the playlist by clicking on the library
-- Save current song and current time using local storage
+- Save current song and using local storage

 ## Technologies Used